 Frizzy or dry hair?
 Dissolve small amount (amount will depend on length of hair) of Epsom salts in warm water and apply to hair.
 Rinse thoroughly.

-Please Note: We do not recommend our bars for colored or chemically treated hair!
-However, we have been assured by a cosmetologist who uses our shampoo bars that it is the sulphates in commercial shampoos that remove color from your hair.
+Please Note: Although we have been assured that our bars won’t strip your hair, we do not recommend our bars for colored or chemically treated hair!
+However, a cosmetologist who uses our shampoo bars told us that it is the sulphates in commercial shampoos that remove color from your hair.
 As none of our products contain sulphates presumably they should be safe for chemically treated hair, but if you do decide to try it, please do it extremely carefully by trying only a strand where it won’t show.
 Test over a period of a couple weeks to be sure!
 We do not guarantee it is safe for chemically treated hair!